 Katjavivi, Peter H. A History of Resistance in Namibia.
 London: James Currey, 1988.

-General account of resistance by a Namibian then completing a doctorate at Oxford.
+General account of resistance by a Namibian who at the time of writing was completing a doctorate at Oxford.

 Leys, Colin, and John S. Saul, ed.
 Namibia’s Liberation Struggle: The Two-Edged Sword.
 London: James Currey, 1995.

-Two veteran anti-apartheid activists put together this critical account of SWAPO’s struggle, which included chapters by other contributors on the unions, the churches, and student politics.
+Two veteran anti-apartheid activists put together this critical account of SWAPO’s struggle, which includes chapters by other contributors on the unions, the churches, and student politics.

 Moleah, Alfred T. Namibia: The Struggle for Liberation.
 Wilmington, DE: Disa, 1983.

-General account by a South African sympathetic to the liberation struggle, then living in exile in the United States.
+General account by a South African sympathetic to the Namibian liberation struggle

 Wallace, Marion, and John Kinahan.
 A History of Namibia: From the Beginning to 1990.
 New York: Columbia University Press, 2011.